 Required TEACH information #1 includes the section titled Person Information.
 This section lists applicants personal identifiers which is important to ensure Recommendations are issued to the correct applicant.

 Required TEACH information #2 includes the section titled Applications.
 This section is a listing of each credential completed.
 This information is necessary to issue Recommendations for each certification requested.

 Students who are in a teacher certification program and wish to participate in May Commencement ceremonies, due to completing Fall semester student teaching requirements, are eligible to complete an exception form seeking approval.
 The form is not available until after the spring semester begins, and you must first apply to graduate in December (which will also be available by the beginning of the spring semester).
 Contact your Academic Advisor or the the School of Education Department Secretary to obtain the Commencement Participation Exception Request form.

 Students graduating in December can participate in May Commencement ceremonies.
 Apply to graduate in December and answer 'Yes' to the question asking if you wish to participate in Commencement Ceremonies.

 Recommendation cannot be submitted until after your individual degree is conferred.
-We also cannot submit our Recommendation unless we have your TEACH certification application information and processing fee on file.
+We also cannot submit our Recommendation unless your TEACH certification application information and processing fee are on file with Graduation Records.